 ===========

-What is one way that HPE Aruba Networking solutions close security gaps?
+What is one way that HPE Aruba Networking Central helps to simplify protecting the network?

 Relevant extracts from official HPE Aruba Networking documentation: